addisonhall/generatepress-child/README.md

 - `generatepress.php`: Some customizations for GeneratePress.
 I've updated some things here for GP 2.0.
 - `helper-functions.php`: Home for any helpful functions that need to be accessible from anywhere in the child theme
 - `image-sizes.php`: Optional custom image sizes
+- `login.php`: Some login customization stuff.
+Also helps with creating member-only logins.
 - `optimizations.php`: Some stuff to make our site lean and mean
 - `shortcodes.php`: Where my shortcodes live
 - `styles.php`: ~~Creates additional inline styles from colors set within the customizer of GeneratePress.
 UPDATE: Now pulls from colors in `inc/colors.php` to generate custom color properties and standard WP color classes automatically.~~ Just use global styles in GenerateBlocks Pro.
 It's much easier.
 - `sub-menu-widget.php`: Creates a contextual sub menu widget that pulls from the specified menu theme location.
 Defaults to `primary`.
 - `sub-menu.php`: Function for adding contextual sub menus.
 Used by `sub-menu-widget.php`.
 - `users.php`: Currently defines what the admin looks like for the `editor` and `shop_manager` roles.
-Requires the [Members plugin](https://wordpress.org/plugins/members/) by Justin Tadlock.
+Requires the [Members plugin](https://wordpress.org/plugins/members/).
 - `widgets.php`: Easily hide unwanted widgets.
 - `woocommerce.php`: Customizations, if necessary, for WooCommerce.
 - `wp-show-posts.php`: Customizations, if necessary, for [WP Show Posts](https://wpshowposts.com/).
 This currently only contains a filter for removing all links for occasions where you only require a list (but not links, obviously).